docker/docs/datacenter/ucp/2.1/guides/admin/install/uninstall.md

 If you wish to remove a single node from the UCP cluster, you should instead [Remove that node from the cluster](../configure/scale-your-cluster.md).

-After you uninstall UCP from the cluster, you'll no longer be able to enforce role-based access control to the cluster, or have a centralized way to monitor and manage the cluster.

-After uninstalling UCP from the cluster, you will no longer be able to join new nodes using `docker swarm join` unless you reinstall UCP.
+After you uninstall UCP from the cluster, you can't enforce role-based access control to the cluster or centrally monitor and manage the cluster.
+You can no longer join new nodes to the cluster using `docker swarm join`.

 To uninstall UCP, log in to a manager node using ssh, and run the following
 command: